Business tutorials and tips.

 Best free CRM software with unlimited users and contacts

-Bitrix24 isn’t the only CRM in our list to provide unlimited users and contacts, but this combined with its other features makes it stand out.
+With most CRMs, especially free versions, you are limited to a certain number of users and contacts.
+Bitrix24 is the lone exception in our selection to offer unlimited for both (HubSpot offers unlimited users and 1 million contacts).
+This, combined with its other features, makes it stand out from the crowd—and makes it hard to find true Bitrix24 alternatives.
 Aside from contact and deal management, the app also has team collaboration tools such as workgroups, chat, internal activity streams, and polls.

 Bitrix24’s many features make it feel a bit overwhelming at first, but you can hide, delete, and change the order of the various menu items.
 Then, from inside each menu item (e.g., CRM), you can configure the order of items (e.g., deals, contacts, companies, analytics).
-If you ever want to see everything at a glance, click Sitemap toward the bottom of the menu.
+If you ever want to see everything at a glance, click the Sitemap icon toward the bottom-left of the menu.

 With unlimited users, you can invite your entire team to use Bitrix24, slotting them into the app departments you create.
 Once your employees accept the invite, they’ll be given access to their own customizable version of the app.
 However, you must upgrade to the paid versions to assign permissions to each user for viewing and making changes.